Whites City, New Mexico

-Whites City is a census-designated place and unincorporated community in Eddy County, New Mexico, United States.
-Its population was 7 as of the 2010 census.
-By 2020 the population increased to 85.
+Whites City also spelled White's City, is a census-designated place and unincorporated community in Eddy County, New Mexico, United States.
 Whites City has a post office with ZIP code 88268.

 Whites City began in the 1920s as a commercial resort owned by Charlie White.
 The community is primarily a resort town for visitors to nearby Carlsbad Caverns National Park.
 U.S. Route 62, 180, and New Mexico State Road 7 all pass through the community.

 It is within the Carlsbad Municipal School District, which operates Carlsbad High School.